soapbox-pub/rebased/docs/configuration/how_to_serve_another_domain_for_webfinger.md

 Pleroma supports that, but it might be tricky to set up, and any error might prevent you from federating with other instances.

+*If you are already running Pleroma on `example.org`, it is no longer possible to move it to `pleroma.example.org`.*

 ## Account identifiers

 It is important to understand that for federation purposes, a user in Pleroma has two unique identifiers associated: